escodb/design/src/data-model.md

 # Data model

-Documents in VaultDB are arranged in a filesystem-like hierarchy rather than a flat namespace.
+Documents in EscoDB are arranged in a filesystem-like hierarchy rather than a flat namespace.
 This provides a means to group related documents together so that they can be found efficiently by a common prefix of their path.
 This enables features like tab-completion and removal of whole sets of related documents with a single function call.
 Let's define a few terms:

 - _Document_: a blob of data, of arbitrary type.
-For the environments VaultDB is intended to operate in, this blob will typically be a string, either JSON or a base-64 string.
+For the environments EscoDB is intended to operate in, this blob will typically be a string, either JSON or a base-64 string.
 However, our design doesn't assume any particular data serialisation.